Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-get-started.md

 ## <a name="step-3-connect-to-an-azure-cosmos-db-account"></a><a id="Connect"></a>Passo 3: Ligar a uma conta do Azure Cosmos DB

-1. Substitua as referências no início da sua aplicação C# no ficheiro *Program.cs* com estas referências:
+1. Substitua as referências no início da sua aplicação C# no ficheiro *.cs Programa* por estas referências:

    ```csharp
    using System;